 Hi All Welcome and Back!

-I hope everyone was able to take some time the last few weeks to rest, do some mental health care and are coming back ready to virtually learn!
+I hope everyone was able to take some time this summer to rest, do some mental health care and are coming back ready to learn and grow!

-I do understand that virtual learning has its challenges and we are going to work with what we have to make this the best situation that we can.
+I do understand that a hybrib model of learning which will include in-person and virtual learning has its challenges and we are going to work with what we have to make this the best situation that we can.
 If you have any ongoing internet issues or other problems that pop up please let me know asap.
-If you still need a laptop or a hotspot we need to know asap.

 I will be using Microsoft Teams and CodeHS to deliver and collect assignments and to communicate with you about my classes.
 All of you should be familiar in how to access MSTeams and how to sign into your account for my CodeHS classes.
 If you have any questions or issues please send me an email and I will try and help.